 No. Each state manages its own park system and can supply information about entry to the parks for which it is responsible.
 Visit the websites of other park agencies for more information.

-All NPWS annual passes and the NPWS Exemption Card for eligible pensioners and veterans, are valid for a maximum of 4 hours per calendar day in the Chowder Bay precinct of Sydney Harbour National Park.
+All Parks, Multi Parks NPWS annual passes and the NPWS Exemption Card for eligible pensioners and veterans, are valid for a maximum of 4 hours per calendar day in the Chowder Bay precinct of Sydney Harbour National Park.
 Please purchase a ticket from the onsite parking machines to top up your length of stay if you plan to visit for a longer period.

 Please note: The Chowder Bay precinct of Sydney Harbour National Park begins near the top of Chowder Bay Road and ends at the border with Harbour Trust land (before the buildings at Chowder Bay).
 This section of the park is also referred to as Georges Head.
 Carparks operated by Sydney Harbour Federation Trust or Mosman Council are not covered by your pass.
 Please check signs carefully.